4 Tips to Improve Your Glassing This Season

 Here are four tips to help improve your glassing this season:

 2. Keep it Clean

-2. Timing Your Efforts
+3. Timing Your Efforts

+Focus your glassing efforts on those times when animals are most likely to be on their feet.
+Of course this is highly dependent on weather and the time of year.
+But in many mountain hunting situations, this is the first and last couple hours of each day.
 Moose and mountain goats often leave more wiggle room for spotting during mid-day.
 This is especially true for moose during the rut, when you can take advantage of calling.
 If you are using calls and animals are moving during the day, then adjust your schedule to match their most active hours.
 Otherwise, plan to spend those early and late hours behind the glass.

 4. Get Comfortable

 Written by Zach Lazzari & Ryan McSparran